pbek/QOwnNotes/README.md

 ## Features

-- multiple note folders can be used
+- **multiple note folders** can be used
-- you can use your existing text or markdown files, no need for an import most of the times
+- you can **use your existing text or markdown files**, no need for an import most of the times
-- older versions of your notes can be restored from your ownCloud / Nextcloud server (install [QOwnNotesAPI](https://github.com/pbek/qownnotesapi) on your server)
+- older **versions of your notes** can be restored from your Nextcloud / ownCloud server (install [QOwnNotesAPI](https://github.com/pbek/qownnotesapi) on your server)
-- trashed notes can be restored from your ownCloud / Nextcloud server (install [QOwnNotesAPI](https://github.com/pbek/qownnotesapi) on your server)
+- **trashed notes** can be restored from your Nextcloud / ownCloud server (install [QOwnNotesAPI](https://github.com/pbek/qownnotesapi) on your server)
+    - there also is a local trash
 - sub-string searching of notes is possible and search results are highlighted in the notes
-- application can be operated with customizable keyboard shortcuts
+- application can be operated with **customizable keyboard shortcuts**
 - external changes of note files are watched (notes or note list are reloaded)
-- differences between current note and externally changed note are showed in a dialog
+- differences between current note and externally changed note are shown in a dialog
-- markdown highlighting of notes and a markdown preview mode
+- **markdown highlighting** of notes and a markdown **preview**
 - scripting support and an online [script repository](https://github.com/qownnotes/scripts) where you can install scripts inside the application
 - [QOwnNotes Web Companion browser extension](https://github.com/qownnotes/web-companion)